• Programs and Exhibits

 PSE1.png

-The 65-foot purse seiner, built in 1925, Shenandoah, was donated to the Museum in 2000.
+The 65-foot wooden purse seiner, built in 1925, was donated to the Museum in 2000 and hauled out of the water in 2003.
 The fishing vessel was owned by Tony Janovich, who donated it to the Museum shortly after his retirement.
-Currently, we are in the process of restoring the vessel.
-To follow the progress of the restoration click here.
+We are pleased to have completed the boat’s restoration as well as the enclosure of its gallery.
+To learn more about the boat’s restoration story, click here.

 Thanks to the following for support of the Shenandoah Project: